richlin/dynamic_content_demo/docs/data_schema.md

 template_id (UUID, Foreign Key) - Links to the email_templates table. variation_used (VARCHAR) - Variation used for the email (e.g., "A" or "B"). timestamp_sent (TIMESTAMP) - Timestamp when the email was sent.

+4. camoaigns
+id (UUID, Primary Key) - Unique identifier for each email send record. name (VARCHAR) - Name of the campaign. segments (VARCHAR) - Segment name (links to "HighSpender", etc.). start_date (TIMESTAMP) - Timestamp when the email was sent. end_date (TIMESTAMP) - Timestamp when the email was sent. assignment_method (VARCHAR) - Assignment method (links to "random", "sequential", "weighted"). status (VARCHAR) - Status of the campaign (links to "draft", "active", "paused", "completed").